North West Lands Her First Magazine Cover

 “This red on a five-year-old old is tacky and takes away from their beauty” vented another.

 However, the Kardashians see it otherwise.
-As the WWD cover story demonstrates, North West enjoys wearing enormously.
+As the WWD cover story demonstrates, North West enjoys wearing lipstick enormously.
 Despite her young age, she has already become a beauty expert.
-In fact, she might just be the first to pave the way for her entire generation: according to the accompanying text published by WWD, North’s love for makeup is representative of the dominant behavioral patterns exhibited by the whole of the Alpha age group, 69 percent of who rely excessively on makeup products despite their young age.
+In fact, she might just be the first to pave the way for her entire generation.
+According to the accompanying text published by WWD, North’s love for makeup is representative of the dominant behavioral patterns exhibited by the whole of the Alpha age group, 69 percent of whom rely excessively on makeup products despite their young age.

 It’s very possible that Kim and North are onto something.